Hair Dyes: The Regulatory Landscape

 - IS 4707 (Part 2) ‘Classification of cosmetics raw materials and adjuncts.
 Part 2 Comprising a negative list of raw material which shall not form part of the composition of cosmetic products, along with a list of substances which cosmetics products shall not contain except subject to restrictions and conditions laid down.

-- ANEEX A: List of substances which must not form part of the composition of cosmetic products.
+- ANNEX A: List of substances which must not form part of the composition of cosmetic products.

-- ANEEX B: List of substances which cosmetic products must not contain except subject to the restrictions and conditions laid down.
+- ANNEX B: List of substances which cosmetic products must not contain except subject to the restrictions and conditions laid down.

-- ANEEX C: List of preservatives which cosmetic products may contain.
+- ANNEX C: List of preservatives which cosmetic products may contain.

-- ANEEX D: List of U.V filters which cosmetic sunscreen products may contain.
+- ANNEX D: List of U.V filters which cosmetic sunscreen products may contain.

 The BIS not only provides a list of compounds that cosmetic products cannot contain without adhering to specific limitations and conditions but also publishes a negative list of raw materials prohibited in their composition.
 All cosmetic products must meet BIS standards for quality, safety, and performance.